trashtoy/PEACH/readme.md

 Package | Description
 --------|------------
-DT      | Object-oriented date-time management module.
-Markup  | Assisting output of markup language such as HTML or XML.
+Markup  | Assisting output of markup language such as HTML, RSS, XML and so on.
 RB      | Object-oriented i18n module.
 (RB represents ResourceBundle.)